steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 Especially, bigger companies or, at least, companies with dedicated architects often make use of a process explained by Maranzano et al. in some variation.

 On the one hand, the formalized process as well as the clear roles within the process help to achieve the goals of architecture reviews.
-Also, there are different options to vary the process in order to, for example, have less parties involved or reduce the overhead.
+Also, there are different options to vary the process in order to, for example, have less parties involved.
-In some companies, there is, for instance, no ARB or review team but an architecture guild which is performing architecture reviews instead.
+In some companies, there is, for instance, no ARB or review team but an architecture guild (see, e.g.: [this article about guilds](https://tech.trivago.com/2016/03/24/team-work-made-simple-with-guilds/)) which is performing architecture reviews instead.
-Another option is to reduce the overhead of the artifacts and, therefore, only give a presentation about the architecture to be reviewed - however, I personally think that there should be a written architecture/design document.
+Another option is to reduce the number of artifacts and only give a presentation about the architecture to be reviewed - however, I personally think that there should be a written architecture/design document.

-On the other hand, the formalized process and the overall overhead for the "Classical" Architecture Review process is also often the point to be critizied mostly.
+On the other hand, the formalized process and the overall overhead of the "Classical" Architecture Review process is also often the point to be critizied mostly.
-The overall process makes a lot of overhead for smaller projects or architecture changes which have to be reviewed.
+Running through the overall process, may take too much time for smaller projects or architecture changes which have to be reviewed.
 In the paper, Maranzano et al. mention that the review preparation time may take up to 6 weeks, the review itself between 1 and 5 days.
-So, the overhead can be substantial to an organization in the prototypical form.
+So, the overhead can be substantial to an organization.

 In sum, the entire prototypical approach does not appear to be very agile, but there are also ways to improve the overall process.
 Nevertheless, it has the potential to balance architectural as well as political aspects in an organiztion.